daylight-network/nikkileaks/README.md

 Future release dates are set by specifying a [UNIX time](https://en.wikipedia.org/wiki/Unix_time).
 The Oasis smart contract returns a trusted "block time."
-This time is possible to manipulate, but its tampering becomes increasingly unlikely as the number of honest validators increases.
+This time iscurl --proto '=https' --tlsv1.2 -sSL https://get.oasis.dev | python - --toolchain 20.18 possible to manipulate, but its tampering becomes increasingly unlikely as the number of honest validators increases.
 (After all, if 3/5 of the validators on the network spoof time to release your secret, the security assumptions that undergird Oasis are already violated).